konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 | People | Model Creation | Model Release | Application Integration |
 | ------ | -------------- | ------------- | ----------------------- |
 | <ul><li>Data scientists: Working directly with data engineers to convert experimentation code into repeatable scripts/jobs<li>Data engineers: Working with data scientists<li>Software engineers: siloed, receive model remotely from the other team members</ul> | <ul><li>Data pipeline gathers data automatically<li>Compute managed<li>Experiment results tracked<li>Both training code and resulting models are version controlled</ul> | <ul><li>Manual release<li>Scoring script is version controlled with tests<li>Release managed by Software engineering team</ul> | <ul><li>Basic integration tests exist for the model<li>Heavily reliant on data scientist expertise to implement model<li>Application code has unit tests</ul> |

+#### Azure Machine Learning perspective

+Azure Machine Learning CLI v2 is a new version of Azure Machine Learning.
+You can write your job using YAML files and execute command lines.
+Python SDK is also available if you want to use just Python.
+And if you job has complex dependencies, you can use Azure ML Pipeline to design your job workflows.

+And you can use GitHub Actions to trigger model training job easily via CLI v2.
+Typical cases are as follows:
+- Trigger model training job every time code in GitHub was changes by pull request.
+- Trigger model training job to train model on a schedule to adopt to new data.

 <img src="docs/images/level2-azureml.png" width-500 /><br/>